Firefox Cache in RAM

 2025-05-13

-In Firefox - the web browser of my choice - cached objects can be stored either in memory or on disk.
-Disk caching results in frequent disk writes, which can reduce the lifespan of the disk, especially for SSDs (solid-state drives).
-Memory caching, on the other hand, is undoubtedly faster.
-Most importantly, It is estimated that only a fraction of cached objects will be reused, usually about 30%, because of very short object expiration time, updates or simply user behavior (loading new pages instead of returning to the ones already visited) [2].
-For these reasons, memory caching could be a better choice.
+In Firefox (the web browser of my choice), cached objects can be stored either in memory or on disk.
+Disk caching results in frequent disk writes, which could reduce the lifespan of disks, especially for SSDs (solid-state drives).
+Memory caching, on the other hand, provides superior speed and enables unlimited read/write cycles.
+Therefore, memory caching would be a better choice.

 To configure Firefox to cache in memory only (with disk caching disabled), open the page about:config: